SANDAG/ABM/src/asim/configs/README_configs.md

   - Since the columns were just copied and all of the coefficient names remain the same, the utility calculated for each of the maint purposes will be the same (and similarly for disc).
   - Since thing was applied in trip mode choice
   - Note that this has implications when performing estimation
 * `coef_cost_out` (not defined) was replaced with `coef_cost` in the MAAS utility calculations.
 Is this correct?
+FIXED
 * Made some changes to bike logsum calculations
   - Old version had different logsums for male and female.
 Input data only has one logsum.
 Removed segmentation by gender.
   - Bike logsums were separated by inbound and outbound.
 Since they don't vary by time of day, and if the path is the same, shouldn't the inbound bike logsum = outbound bike logsum?
      - This change was made because it is easy to access _od_skims_, but no _do_skims_ object exists (only _dot_skims_)
      - The logsum matrix is not symmetric about the diagonal, so this assumption doesn't really hold....
   - Bike is available when the sum of inbound and outbound logsums < -999
   - Bike time is not being used. bike time coefficient is calculated in pre-processor, but is not used anywhere...
+MANY VARIABLE ARE DEFINED BUT NOT USED IN abm2+, AND THIS IS ONE.
   - Same in trip mode choice except there's no inbound / outbound distinction

 ---